Detailed Requirements For Private Schools

 - Fingerprint card filed with FDLE: Each owner of a private school is required to submit fingerprints to the FDLE for a criminal records check. s.
 1002.42(2)(c)(1), F.S.

-Retention of records: Private schools that become defunct are required to transfer all permanent information
+- Retention of records: Private schools that become defunct are required to transfer all permanent information included in student

 - Permanent Information: Includes verified information of clear educational importance including the student's full name, date of birth, place of birth, race, sex, last known address, names of parents, name and location of last school attended, number of days present and absent, date enrolled, date withdrawn, course taken and record of achievement, and date of graduation or program achievement. s.
 1002.42(3)(a)2.a., F.S.